+22.56.030 Definitions

-22.56.030 Definitions For the purposes of this chapter, the following terms are defined as follows: See the Public Review Draft of the Development Code, Article VIII, for Definitions (not included here for space reasons) A. "Stream bank" is the immediate watershed and relatively permanent elevation at the waterline of the stream channel which separates the bed from the adjacent upland and confines and preserves the course of the stream.
-In areas where the bank is not readily discernible, the bank boundary shall be determined by the first line of permanently established riparian vegetation closest to the stream.
-B. "Discretionary action" means approval or denial by a county
+For the purposes of this chapter, the following terms are defined as follows:

+- A. "Stream bank" is the immediate watershed and relatively permanent elevation at the waterline of the stream channel which separates the bed from the adjacent upland and confines and preserves the course of the stream.
+In areas where the bank is not readily discernible, the bank boundary shall be determined by the first line of permanently established riparian vegetation closest to the stream. - B. "Discretionary action" means approval or denial by a county